Deformations of log terminal and semi log canonical singularities

-For the second assertion, since $\omega_X(Z)|_Z$ is $(S_1)$, it is enough to show that the residue map is injective around any generic point of $Z$.
-Since $Z$ is reduced, after shrinking $X$ and $Z$, we may assume that $X$ and $Z$ are regular.
-In this case, noting that $\omega_X(Z)$ and $\omega_Z$ are invertible sheaves, the surjective morphism $\mathrm{Res}_{X/Z}$ between invertible sheaves is automatically isomorphic. \end{proof}
+For the second assertion, it suffices to show that the residue map $\mathrm{Res}_{X/Z}$ is injective at any generic points of $Z$, because $\omega_X(Z)|_Z$ satisfies $(S_1)$.
+Since $Z$ is reduced, after shrinking $X$ and $Z$, we may assume that $X$ and $Z$ are both regular.
+Then $\omega_X(Z)$ and $\omega_Z$ are invertible sheaves and every surjective morphism of invertible sheaves is an isomorphism. \end{proof}